dependency-check/dependency-check-sonar-plugin/README.md

 Dependency-Check Plugin for SonarQube
 =====================================

 Integrates [OWASP Dependency-Check] reports into SonarQube v5.1 or higher.
-If components being analyzed by Dependency-Check are non-source files (jar, dll, etc), then the value of sonar.import_unknown_files needs to be set to True in the SonarQube configuration.

 About Dependency-Check
 -------------------